View Darlene Zarnich's Obituary on https://www.timesonline.com/ and share memories

 She was presented the Realtor Emeritus Status in 2016 after 40 years of service.
 She was a member of the former First United Presbyterian Church, Rochester, and had presently attended the New Brighton Church of the Nazarene.

-Surviving are one daughter and son-in-law, Debra and Michael Seybert, Erie, Pa.; two sons and daughters-in-law, Nick and Dana Zarnich, Rochester Twp., and George and Pam Zarnich, Bluffton, S.C.; five grandsons, Nicholas Zarnich II and his wife Jacqueline, Ryan Zarnich and his wife Kimberly, Daryl and Cameron Zarnich, and Shawn Seybert; one granddaughter, Jamie Nicole Seybert; three great-grandchildren, Haylee Elizabeth Harvey, and Bently Nicholas and Theo Zarnich; one sister and two brothers-in-law, Sandra and Richard Smallwood and Perry Tice; and one sister, Roberta Kay Tice.
+Surviving are one daughter and son-in-law, Debra and Michael Seybert, Erie, Pa.; two sons and daughters-in-law, Nick and Dana Zarnich, Rochester Twp., and George and Pam Zarnich, Bluffton, S.C.; five grandsons, Nicholas Zarnich II and his wife Jacqueline, Ryan Zarnich and his wife Kimberly, Daryl and Cameron Zarnich, and Shawn Seybert; one granddaughter, Jamie Nicole Seybert; three great-grandchildren, Haylee Elizabeth Harvey, and Bently Nicholas and Theo Zarnich; and one sister and two brothers-in-law, Sandra and Richard Smallwood and Perry Tice.

 As per Darlene's wishes, there will be no viewing or service.
 Interment will take place at Sylvania Hills Memorial Park, Rochester.